mristin/opinionated-commit-message/README.md

 ## Known Issue

 Commit messages of the pull request are not verified unless you trigger the workflow on the push as well.
-Github does not include the content of commit messages in the context payload, so checking all the commit messages of the pull request would involve various API call and additional complexity.
+GitHub does not include the content of commit messages in the context payload, so checking all the commit messages of the pull request would involve various API call and additional complexity.